-The Immediate Past Chief of Staff shall be a member of the Medical Executive Committee and Joint Conference Committee, and will chair the Bylaws Committee and shall perform such other duties as may be assigned by the Chief of Staff or delegated by these Bylaws or by the Medical Executive Committee.
+The Immediate Past Chief of Staff shall be a member of the Medical Executive Committee and Joint Conference Committee shall perform such other duties as may be assigned by the Chief of Staff or delegated by these Bylaws or by the Medical Executive Committee.
 The Immediate Past Chief of Staff shall assume the duties of the Chief of Staff if the Chief of Staff is not available.